Variscite cabochon from Palazuelos, Teardrop media thumbnails

 Only 1 in stock!

-Teardrop-shaped variscite cabochon from Palazuelos de las Cuevas (Zamora, Spain), 11 × 8 × 4 mm.
+Teardrop-shaped variscite cabochon from Palazuelos de las Cuevas (Zamora, Spain), measuring 11 × 8 × 4 mm.
 Intense green with brown veins from the original slate matrix.
-Hand-cut in our lapidary workshop; polished flat back suitable for direct bezel setting in silver.

 Mineral Variscite (hydrated aluminum phosphate, green variety)